Website Design Company Durban: What to Expect from the Process

 Should content be handled before design starts?

 At least partially, yes.
 The project does not need every final word written before design begins, but the company should understand the content structure early.
-When content is ignored until the end, page flow and conversion usually suffer.
+When content is ignored until the end, page flow and conversion often suffer.

 What is the most important stage to watch closely?